Lightmaker777/Learning-Jupyter/README.md

-# Just testing and training to write codes with jupiter
+# Just testing and training to write codes with jupyter